 I hit the detour butting on the Garmin which achieved nothing, it suggested I go back a little way then do a U turn and come back and jump the river ala Evel Knievel and ride on my original route – what kind of detour is that?
 Ha-ha you have to just laugh.
 Garmin really are the most rudimentary navigation at times.

 I found the ride with GPS app does a neat route map so I will include these as a screen shot for quick reference in future.

 Next day did not start out promising weather wise but it was not raining so that was all that mattered.
-I stopped at Inawashiro lake despite the gloomy conditions to see what I could do.
+I stopped at Inawashiro lake despite the gloomy conditions to try some arty photo.

 Then up Mount Bandai to look down to the lake from the excellent riding Bandai Gold line road.

 Next riding the Bandai lake line which I was delighted to find is a sweeping road that suits the FJR much more than the tight closed in roads which are really hard work.

 From there the western descent of Bandai mountain on route 459 is excellent and I was exploring some small towns bypassed by the main roads and stopped to change gloves as the day was warming up and by chance arrived at a halt next to this pole and overlooking this lovely rural scene.